1922 Alabama Crimson Tide football team: Georgia Tech

 In what was their first road game of the season, Alabama was defeated by the Georgia Tech Golden Tornado 33–7 at Atlanta.
 All of the scoring in the game occurred in the first half and the Yellow Jackets took a 33–0 lead en route to the win.
 Georgia Tech scored on first quarter runs of six-yards by Jack McDonough and eight-yards by Red Barron; in the second quarter they scored on runs by Alexander Hunt and Barron.
 The Yellow Jackets then scored their final touchdown on a 20-yard McDonough pass to Hunt late in the second quarter.
 Alabama responded with their only points just prior to halftime when Country Oliver returned a McDonough kickoff 95-yards for a touchdown.
-The loss brought Alabama's all-time record against Georgia Tech to 2–7–1.